speeduino/wiki.js/home.md

 ### Getting Started

-In terms of starting out with Speeduino, it can help to understand the various compnents that make up the system:
+In terms of starting out with Speeduino, it can help to understand the various components that make up the system:

 1. **A Speeduino board** - This is the muscle of the Speeduino ECU and contains all the drivers and IO circuits.
 This maybe one of the generic boards (Such as the v0.4) or a PNP board for a specific model car
 2. **An Arduino** - This is the brains of Speeduino and contains the processor, memory and storage.
 It plugs into the Speeduino board in order to interface with the vehicle wiring.
 Usually a Arduino Mega 2560.